 But regardless of how risky this investment might have seemed to him, Jeremiah lays out the money because his hope rests on his confidence in the promises of God.
 His hope and our own is not a matter of mere wishes or carefully calculated probabilities.
 Our hope lies in our confidence that God is faithful.
 Our hope lies in the will of God; we trust that living in God's way, 24-7, is indeed the way to the good life we all seek.
 We can never presume that we know a way that is better than God's way.
-J. A. Motyer writes:
+Reflecting on the passage from James, J. A. Motyer writes: